2019 – I’m coming to get ya!

 I obviously want to avoid serious injury as a method for applying the brakes in the future but I would like to think that I can to avoid rushing ahead without time for thought or reflection.

-Self employed people should never underestimate networking for generating new contacts and potential clients and for voiceover artists networking also provides a vital opportunity.
+For voiceover artists networking provides a vital opportunity.
 Getting out of the booth!
 Avoiding cabin fever!
 Talking to other human beings instead of a microphone!

 So in 2019, I aim to pencil in more networking events than I’m able to attend to make sure I do attend regularly.
 Armed of course with my fabulous business cards to remind myself that the aim is to promote my services and not to cry on the shoulder of a stranger as I’m so happy to have some human company……